AyaanEhsan/OpenClaw-SafeBox-VM/README.md

 We use **UTM** to build a strict, **6-layer isolation protocol** that ensures autonomous agents remain entirely contained.

-> An agent given full access to this Virtual Machine cannot read, write, or delete anything on your Mac — not through the filesystem, and not through the network.
+> An agent given full access to this Virtual Machine cannot read, write, or delete anything on your host machine — not through the filesystem, and not through the network.

 ---